 But it’s not great.

 Pea protein takes up some significant real estate near the beginning of the ingredient list, indicating that this food’s protein may be more plant-derived than meat-based.
-And with its carbohydrate content lingering just under 30% on a dry matter basis, the food is significantly starchier than it should be, raising your cat’s blood sugar and potentially contributing to diabetes over time.
+The food is significantly starchier than it should be, raising your cat’s blood sugar and potentially contributing to diabetes over time.

 Ingredients We Liked: Deboned Chicken